Rock Hill Literary Landmark #1: Sanders Peaches

 In addition to the farm, Sanders credits the farm’s location as an early inspiration for her writing.
 According to her website: “Ms. Sanders recalls telling stories at a place known as the ‘storytelling rock.’
 Dori and her sisters and brothers would gather there for hours sharing all sorts of stories.
 Those sessions at the rock led to the formal creation of her own published stories.”

-When Sanders’s award-winning book, Clover, was published, Publishers Weekly (May, 1990) described it like this: “Infusing her first novel with Black vernacular as convincing as Alice Walker’s, imaginative metaphors that rival Maya Angelou’s and humor as delicious as Zora Neale Hurston’s, Sanders has created a refreshing new voice.”
-Readers of today may recall 1980s references sprinkled throughout the book.
-Watch an interview with Dori Sanders here: Writer to Writer 12.
+When Sanders’ award-winning book, Clover, was published, Publishers Weekly (May, 1990) described it like this: “Infusing her first novel with Black vernacular as convincing as Alice Walker’s, imaginative metaphors that rival Maya Angelou’s and humor as delicious as Zora Neale Hurston’s, Sanders has created a refreshing new voice.”
+Readers of her generation may recall 1980s references sprinkled throughout the book.
+Watch an interview with her here: Writer to Writer 12.

 Rock Hill Literary Landmark #2: Winthrop University Dacus Library Matt Christopher Collection

 The roadside stand called “Sanders Peaches” is located at 2101 Filbert Highway, directly on Highway 321.
-It is approximately 18 miles from the Winthrop University Dacus Library in Rock Hill, which has a collection of 70,000 writings by author Matt Christopher.
-Read about him here: Matt Christopher.
+It is approximately 18 miles from the Winthrop University Dacus Library in Rock Hill, which has a collection of 70,000 writings by author Matt Christopher (1917-1997).

 Matt Christopher was a professional baseball player who wrote approximately a hundred sports fiction novels for kids in the late 20th century.
 His books covered many types of sports.
 See a list here: mattchristopher.com/bookshelf.

-While the collection is available to the public, it is held in the Special Collections department, which operates on an appointment basis only.
-Read the contents of the collection here: winthrop.edu/dacus/about/Archives.
+While the collection is available to the public, it is held in the Special Collections department, which operates on an appointment basis.

-The Rock Hill/Filbert area is the first stop on our South Carolina Author Adventures Trail!
+The Rock Hill/Filbert area is the first location on our South Carolina Author Adventures Trail.